Calculation of your retirement pension under the Québec Pension Plan

 Here are some things you should know about the calculation of your pension:

 Consult your Statement of Participation under the QPP in My Account to find out the employment earning amounts entered in your file.
-This document also gives you an estimate of your retirement pension.
+The document also gives you an estimate of your retirement pension.

 Did you financially plan for your retirement?